spring-projects/spring-retry/README.md

 }
 ```

-Version 1.3.2 and later supports matching a paramterized (generic) return type to detect the correct recovery method:
+Version 1.3.2 and later supports matching a parameterized (generic) return type to detect the correct recovery method:

 ```java
 @Service